 The Evidence, Explained

-Evidence-based insights on musculoskeletal health, fascial mechanics, and the research shaping how we practice.
+Evidence-informed insights on musculoskeletal health, fascial mechanics, and the research shaping how we practice.
 Written for people who want to understand what is actually happening in their bodies — not just what to do about it.

 A landmark BMJ trial followed 198 tennis elbow patients for a full year.
 The results reversed completely between the six-week and twelve-month marks — and explain why injection alone so often fails.